The Eisenstein ideal of weight $k$ and ranks of Hecke algebras: Introduction

 On the other hand suppose $c_0 \cup a_0 =0$.
 Let $\phi : R^{\ps,\ord}_{\rhob_0,k}(\ell) \to R^{\defo,\ord}_{\rhob_{c_0},k}(\ell)$ be the map induced by the universal deformation taking values in $R^{\defo,\ord}_{\rhob_{c_0},k}(\ell)$ and $F : \TT_{\fm} \to \TT^0_{\fm}$ be the natural surjective map.
 Then we prove, using Lemma~\ref{ordlem}, that $\phi_{\TT}(\ker(\phi)) \subset \ker(F)$ and Lemma~\ref{infinlem} implies that $\phi_{\TT}(\ker(\phi)) \subset (p,\fm^2)$.
 Combining these facts along with the principality of the Eisenstein ideal, \cite[Theorem $5.1.2$]{W} and \cite[Proposition II.$9.6$]{M2} (which give the index of Eisenstein ideal in $\TT^0_{\fm}$), we show that $\rank_{\ZZ_p}(\TT^0_{\fm}) > 1$ which proves Theorem~\ref{thma} in the first case.

 In the second case, we split the proof of Theorem~\ref{thma} in two steps.
 In the first step we prove that $\rank_{\ZZ_p}(\TT^0_{\fm}) > 1$ if $c_0 \cup b_0 =0$ and $p \mid k$ (Theorem~\ref{thm2}).
 To prove this, we use the relation between the tame inertia group and the Frobenius, techniques from Generalized Matrix Algebras (GMA) along with \cite[Theorem $5.1.2$]{W} and \cite[Theorem $5.1.1$]{W} (which describes the biggest quotient of $\TT_{\fm}$ in which $(\tau_{\ell},\delta_{\ell})$ is reducible) to prove that the Eisenstein ideal is not principal.
 To prove $\rank_{\ZZ_p}(\TT^0_{\fm}) > 1$ when $c_0 \cup b_0 =0$ and $p \nmid k$, we combine Theorem~\ref{thm2} and a result of Jochnowitz (\cite{J}) about finiteness of the space of $p$-ordinary modular forms modulo $p$.
-Indeed, the result of Jochnowitz implies that if $\rank_{\ZZ_p}(\TT^0_{\fm}) = 1$, then the rank of the cuspidal Hecke algebra of weight $k'$ is also $1$ for any $k' > k$ such that $k' \equiv k \pmod{p-1}$.
-After taking such a $k'$ with $p \mid k'$, we get a contradiction from Theorem~\ref{thm2} proving the result.
+Indeed, the result of Jochnowitz, along with some standard duality results, implies that the $\ZZ_p$-rank of $\TT^0_{\fm}$ is same as the $\ZZ_p$-rank of the corresponding Hecke algebra of weight $k'$ for any $k' > k$ such that $k' \equiv k \pmod{p-1}$.
+After taking such a $k'$ with $p \mid k'$, we use Theorem~\ref{thm2} to prove the result.